- Medical suppression to manage the disease

 Some women may adopt “alternative” approaches to alleviating their symptoms.
 This may include any healing method from the use of herbs to varied pain management techniques.
 Some of the most popular methods that the endometriosis community uses are below.

 Herbal medicines can be prepared from the roots, flowers, stems, leaves, or bark of plants.
 They can be inhaled, applied as a topical salve, inserted as a suppository, or ingested orally in a tablet form or a tea.
 Different herbs may be combined to increase effects.
 One idea is that treating a presumed weakness in the liver may have a relieving effect.

 Dandelion, Beet leaves, Cascara, Uva Ursi, Blue, and Black Cohosh, Cranberry, Plantain, St. John’s Wort, Peppermint, Valerian, Dong Quai, False Unicorn, Evening Primrose Oil, Chasteberry/Vitex, Couchgrass, Red Raspberry, Yam, and White Willow have all been reported to be helpful in relieving symptoms.

 It is extremely important to remember that though herbs are natural, they can be extremely toxic.
 Before considering herbal therapy you should seek advice from your healthcare provider.

-According to the philosophy, good health results as a balance and free-flow of Ch’i through “the meridians”, while illness is an imbalance, stagnation, or obstruction of Ch’i in a meridian.
+According to the philosophy, good health results in a balance and free flow of Ch’i through “the meridians”, while illness is an imbalance, stagnation, or obstruction of Ch’i in a meridian.
 Placing thin needles in the various points linked by these meridians is believed to restore the balance and flow of Ch’i.
 Acupuncture is not available nationwide.
 Check with your state medical association for the laws surrounding acupuncture and a possible referral.